4-Day Classical Greece Tour

 Day 4: Meteora – Athens

-From Kalambaka take the scenic route to Meteora again to visit some of the monasteries.
+From Kalambaka, take the scenic route to Meteora again to visit some of the monasteries in the morning.
 Not all monasteries are open at the same time, so it'll depend on the season and day of the week.
-Once you get to your hotel you'll find up-to-date information on which monasteries to visit.
+Once you get to your hotel, you'll find up-to-date information on which monasteries to visit.

 Thermopylae, or Hot Gates in English, is very close to Lamia.
 It was once the battlefield where Leonidas and 300 men fought against the Persian forces.
 There is a statue of the national hero where the battle once took place.